 - Strong writing skills

-Build a portfolio following Google’s style guide, then apply directly through their careers website.
+- To apply, build a portfolio that follows Google’s style guide and apply directly through their careers website.

 7. Interaction Designer